Ahmaud Arbery autopsy photos shown to jurors at murder trial

 “As the judge said, it was my constitutional right to be there,” Jackson said later outside the courthouse.
 “It’s my moral obligation to be there.”

-Jackson acknowledged that Arbery’s mother wept “very quietly” in the courtroom after prosecutors showed a photo of her son to a witness.

-The Rev. Al Sharpton previously sat with the victim’s parents, Wanda Cooper-Jones and Marcus Arbery Sr., inside the Glynn County courtroom.
+The Rev. Al Sharpton sat last week with the victim’s parents, Wanda Cooper-Jones and Marcus Arbery Sr., inside the Glynn County courtroom.
 He pledged to return to the courthouse, and activists said 100 Black pastors will join him.

 Bryan and the McMichaels are charged with murder and other crimes.
 Prosecutors say they chased Arbery for five minutes to keep him from exiting the Satilla Shores subdivision outside the port city of Brunswick.
 The chase ended when Arbery, trailed by Bryan’s truck, tried to run around the McMichaels’ truck as it idled in the road ahead.
 The video shows Travis McMichael confronting Arbery and then shooting him as he throws punches and grapples for the gun.

 The McMichaels told police they suspected Arbery was a burglar after security cameras recorded him several times inside a home under construction, five houses away.
-Defense attorneys say Travis McMichael opened fire in self-defense.